ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### What to do to complete this task?

-**Explain shortly how the correlation power analysis that you just performed works.**
+**Explain how the correlation power analysis that you just performed works.**

 Theoretical information about the attack you just performed can be found here http://wiki.newae.com/Correlation_Power_Analysis